 Our Analysis and Test Results

-The AirContact is a simple, easy to use, and relatively inexpensive pack.
+The AirContact Lite is a simple, easy to use, and relatively inexpensive pack.
 It is a work-horse — with the ability to carry heavy loads with no trouble.
-If you are looking for a pack that is simple and effective, this is an excellent option for you.
+If you are looking for a simple and effective pack, this is an excellent option for you.

 Comfort and Suspension

 The AirContact Lite is a simple, single-size, adjustable backpack that we find incredibly comfortable.
 The padding in the back and shoulder straps is thick and comfortable.
 These wide straps work well for those with an athletic build.
-This pack also provides a ton of support and padding in the lower back, which is another huge plus for us.
+This pack also provides a ton of support and padding in the lower back, which is another huge plus.

 A suspension's function depends on the proper fit.
 Luckily, this pack offers an adjustable torso length.
 When fit properly, the suspension distributes weight effectively.
 We found that this pack can comfortably carry loads ranging from 15 pounds to over 50 pounds.
 It is also spacious enough to fit a ton of gear.

-The AirContact Lite weighs in at 4.31 pounds, but because the AirContact has a simpler design and much of it is within the pack's well-padded back panel and suspension system we feel it is well worth it.
+The AirContact Lite weighs in at 4.3 pounds, but because the AirContact has a simpler design and much of it is within the pack's well-padded back panel and suspension system, we feel it is well worth it.